emory/inc-mm-v4/_pages/about.md

 ## Socialism

-I sometimes dabble in <a href="https://plus.google.com/+EmoryL">Google+</a>, occasionally <a href="http://facebook.com/incumbent/">Facebook</a>, very rarely find my way to the [twitter machine](http://twitter.com/incumbent) because it's a head-wound waiting to happen `#headdesk`.
+I sometimes (often) spam on <a href="http://facebook.com/incumbent/">Facebook</a>, very rarely find my way to the [twitter machine](http://twitter.com/incumbent) because it's a head-wound waiting to happen `#headdesk`.
 I am interested in just about any social or messaging service and try them all at least once.
 I'm considering playing around with [Mastodon](https://joinmastodon.org/) now and then.
 Eventually we'll get something as useful as `finger` and `zephyr` after the billions of dollars in venture capital have failed to deliver us from terminals, right?

 You may also find me on [flickr](http://flickr.com/photos/sempai), but I generally treat it like a high-res [instagram](http://instagram.com/incumbent).
 Lately I've been keeping an eye on [VSCO Grid](http://ephemory.vsco.co/) and [oggl](http://oggl.me/emory/), too.
 I even have a page on [ello](http://ello.co/kvetch)!

+### Chat

+You can find me on hellyeah!
+Slack, or a few other haunts.

 ## Projects I'm Working On